 We must comply with the requirements under the Clean Air Act (CAA) in operating our thermal generating plants.
-The CAA currently requires a Title V operating permit for Colstrip (which is in the process of being renewed and is expected to be completed in 2011), Coyote Springs 2 (which will expire in 2013), the Kettle Falls GS (which will be renewed in 2012), and the Rathdrum CT (which was renewed in 2011).
+The CAA currently requires a Title V operating permit for Colstrip (which is in the process of being renewed), Coyote Springs 2 (which will expire in 2013), the Kettle Falls GS (which will be renewed in 2012), and the Rathdrum CT (which will expire in 2016).
 Boulder Park and the Northeast CT currently require only minor source operating permits based on their limited operation and emissions.
 The CAA also requires Acid Rain Program monitoring, reporting and emissions trading for Colstrip, Coyote Springs 2 and the Rathdrum CT.
-We continue to monitor legislative and regulatory developments for Federal programs within the CAA such as the National Ambient Air Quality Standards (NAAQS), New Source Performance Standards (NSPS) and the National Emission Standards for Hazardous Air Pollutants (NESHAP or MACT).
+We continue to monitor legislative and regulatory developments for several programs within the CAA such as the National Ambient Air Quality Standards (NAAQS), New Source Performance Standards and the National Emission Standards for Hazardous Air Pollutants (NESHAPs) or Maximum Achievable Control Technology (MACT).